xphung/react-retina/README.md

 ## Running the demo

+1. Download this git as a zip file or clone this git locally to your computer.
+CD (change directory) into the root directory of this git (where `package.json` and `webpack.config.js` are located)

-Open `demo.html` in Chrome or Safari to see the demo.
+2. Open `demo.html` in Chrome to see the demo.

+## Creating your own code

 To create your own code, install EventEmitter (the only internal runtime dependency) and webpack (the only development dependency) by running: